ExistensialReset/flowmosr/systemic/EXPERT_CERTIFICATION_PROTOCOL.md

 ## Safeguard

-- LOTUS can reject framing as “biased/incomplete”
+- LOTUS can reject framing as biased or incomplete
 - Community can challenge framing BEFORE solutions begin

 ---